lhbelfanti/overpass-api/README.md

 **Database initialization variables:**
 - `OVERPASS_PLANET_URL` - The url of a planet file.
 [There are many mirrors](https://wiki.openstreetmap.org/wiki/Planet.osm) where you can download them. (e.g. http://download.openstreetmap.fr/extracts/south-america/argentina-latest.osm.pbf)
 - `OVERPASS_DIFF_URL` - The url to a diff directory for updating the instance (e.g. http://download.openstreetmap.fr/replication/south-america/argentina/minute/).
 If this variable is not set, the database won't be updated anytime, nor even during the initialization of the Overpass service, nor after the initialization process is completed.
-If this variable is not set, it doesn't matter what value the OVERPASS_UPDATES_ENABLED has, it will be always `false`.
+If this variable is not set, it doesn't matter what value the OVERPASS_UPDATES_ENABLED has, it will be always `"NO"`.
-- `OVERPASS_UPDATES_ENABLED` - Set it to `true` if you want the database to be updated AFTER the initialization process is completed.
-It is `false` by default.
+- `OVERPASS_UPDATES_ENABLED` - Set it to `"YES"` if you want the database to be updated **AFTER** the initialization process is completed.
+Set it to `"NO"` if you don't want the database to be updated **AFTER** the initialization process is completed.
 - `OVERPASS_UPDATE_SLEEP` - Integer, the delay between updates (seconds).

 **Queries variables:**